Lorenzo's Oil: Plot

 The Odones obtain a precious vial of the oil (actually containing two specific long chain fatty acids, isolated from rapeseed oil and olive oil) and add it to their son's diet.
 This treatment proves successful in normalizing the accumulation of the very long chain fatty acids (which had been causing their son's steady decline), as measured in blood levels.
 This treatment halts the progression of his disease and is dubbed "Lorenzo's Oil".
 This oil is soon found to be successful in preventing the progression of harm in other patients with ALD.

 Meanwhile, Lorenzo has a great deal of neurological damage, and the Odones are dismayed to see that the oil can reverse their son's symptoms only very, very slowly.
-The Odones realize that more rapid improvement of his son's severe condition will require treatments to repair the myelin sheath (a lipid insulator) around the nerves, and Augusto is shown taking on the new challenge of organizing biomedical efforts to heal myelin damage in patients.
+The Odones realize that more rapid improvement of their son's severe condition will require treatments to repair the myelin sheath (a lipid insulator) around the nerves, and Augusto is shown taking on the new challenge of organizing biomedical efforts to heal myelin damage in patients.

-Finally, Lorenzo, at the age of 14, shows definite improvement (swallowing for himself and answering "yes" or "no" questions by blinking) and it is revealed that he has regained his sight, can move his head from side to side, vocalize simple sounds and is learning to use a computer.
+Lorenzo, at the age of 14, shows definite improvement (swallowing for himself and answering "yes" or "no" questions by blinking) and it is revealed that he has regained his sight, can move his head from side to side, vocalize simple sounds and is learning to use a computer.
 The movie ends with scenes of ALD patients who were treated with Lorenzo's Oil earlier in the course of their disease.
 In these patients the devastating neurological degeneration from which Lorenzo suffered was able to be prevented.

 Cast

 Production

-Principal photography for Lorenzo's Oil began on September 9, 1991 in Ben Avon, Pennsylvania.
+Principal photography for Lorenzo's Oil began on September 9, 1991, in the Pittsburgh suburb of Ben Avon, Pennsylvania and continued throughout the city and area.

-Possibly to emphasize the “everyman" aspect of the plot (the notion that a cure could affect families and individuals anywhere), many smaller roles were played by inexperienced actors or non-actors with unusual physical features and mannerisms.
+Possibly to emphasize the "everyman" aspect of the plot (the notion that a cure could affect families and individuals anywhere), many smaller roles were played by inexperienced actors or non-actors with unusual physical features and mannerisms.
 For example, the poet James Merrill was noticed by a casting director at a New York public reading of his poetry.
-His rarefied speaking cadences were utilized in a symposium scene in which he played a questioning doctor.
+His rarefied speaking cadences were used in a symposium scene in which he played a questioning doctor.

 Music

 The film uses Allegri's Miserere, Edward Elgar's cello concerto, as well as Barber's Adagio for Strings and Mozart's Ave verum corpus K.618.

 The opening song is "Kijana Mwana Mwali" (Swahili, "Song about a Young Lady"), sung by the Gonda Traditional Entertainers.

 A 1960 recording of Maria Callas with the La Scala orchestra and chorus is heard singing selections from Bellini's Norma at several points.

 The music for the Easter Midnight Mass scene is a Russian Orthodox Church hymn, "Bogoroditse Devo" (Rejoice, O Virgin) from "Three Choruses from 'Tsar Feodor Ioannovich'", taken from the album Sacred Songs of Russia by Gloriae Dei Cantores.

 Other music include Barber's Agnus Dei and Mahler's Symphony No. 5.

+The original music from the motion picture soundtrack was scored and composed by Stewart Copeland.